NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 • Online Platforms: Leverage video lectures and detailed test explanations for better conceptual clarity.

 Previous years' question papers are invaluable for identifying commonly tested topics and understanding the exam pattern.
-Analyze trends from the last 5 to 10 years to pinpoint high-yield areas.
+Analyse trends from the last 5 to 10 years to pinpoint high-yield areas.

-While studying, create well-organized notes using mnemonics and visual aids.
+While studying, create well-organised notes using mnemonics and visual aids.
 These will be incredibly helpful for rapid revision during the final weeks.

 Mock Tests and Analysis